aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `transformTitle: ` - Extension point to transform the document title before it is built and displayed.
 By default, child routers delegate to the parent router, and the app router returns the title unchanged.
+* `viewPortDefaults: any` - The defaults used when a viewport lacks specified content
 * `viewPorts: Object` - No description available.

 #### Methods